Meneer-de-Bruin/WCT-API/apis/descriptions/part-annotations_target.rst

 .. include:: descriptions/desc-formatDate.rst

 | **type**
-| Contains one of the following: Area, Collection, Other collections, Producer type, Publication type
+| Contains one of the following: Area, Collection, Other collections, Producer type, Publication type.